kynan/dokuvimki/README.md

 Alternatively, download the plugin and unpack it in your `~/.vim/` folder.

+Note that if you have any other manually installed plugins, you need to merge the DokuVimKi documentation tags into your existing `doc/tags` file in your `~/.vim` directory, e.g. by running

+    cat dokuvimki/doc/tags >> .vim/doc/tags

+# Prerequisites

 vim needs to be compiled with [python support](http://vimdoc.sourceforge.net/htmldoc/if_pyth.html), which should be the case for most distributions e.g. `vim-gnome` or `vim-gtk` on Debian/Ubuntu.